-Under the SIP, new tranches were last issued in 2011, 2012 and 2013.
-This means that on the reporting date, contingent shares for these three tranches were allocated.
-At 31 December 2015, the number of these contingent shares was 900,223 (of which 198,258 were attributable to the 2011 allocation, 370,857 to the 2012 allocation, and 331,108 to the 2013 allocation).
-The number of contingently allocated shares originally announced changed due to various personnel changes in Group units.
+On the reporting date, contingent shares for two tranches were allocated.
+At 31 December 2016, the number of these contingent shares was 693,462 (of which 367,977 were attributable to the 2012 allocation and 325,485 to the 2013 allocation).
+The number of contingently allocated shares originally announced changed due to various personnel alterations in Group units.
 It is shown on an aggregated basis in the following table:

-SIP 2011, 2012 and 2013
+SIP 2012 and 2013